alvinAdler/TouchTypingApplication/README.md

     1. Open a terminal.
     1. Go to the server folder.
-    1. Type and execute `npm startDev` command.
+    1. Type and execute `npm run startDev` command.